AvaProtocol/OAK-docs/_docs/xcm/integration-overview.md

 ```

 ## 3. Define the fees
-Fee is a big part of the product development, because there are several fees involved in the flow, if not implemented 100% accurately, small errors can accrue into bigger problems, such as insufficient balance for automation fees, or under-utilized residual balances.
+Fees are a big part of the product development, because there are several fees involved in the flow.
+If not implemented 100% accurately, small errors can accrue into bigger problems, such as insufficient balance for automation fees, or under-utilized residual balances.

 ### 3.1 Automation fees on Turing Network
-First, there are two types of recurring defined in executionTimes of automationTime.scheduleXcmpTask
+First, there are two types of schedules defined in executionTimes of automationTime.scheduleXcmpTask

 A. **"Fixed" scheduling**.
 User defines the number of occurrence and particular timestamps of a task.
 Three kind of fees need to paid on the scheduling.
 1. *Inclusion fee* - to include the task in Turing’s registry; charged at the scheduleXcmpTask call.
 2. *Execution fee* - to execute a task when time is right; also charged at the scheduleXcmpTask call.
 For example, if a user schedules a task to trigger 30 times, he would pay for the 30 execution fee upfront.
 (P.S.
 Refund is not implemented yet)
-3. *Xcm fee* - the same as execution fee.
+3. *Xcm fee* - included in the execution fee.
+The Xcm fee is used to pay fees to the target chain when executing cross chain messages.

 B. **"Recurring" scheduling**.
 This is the "good till cancel" option.
 The 3 fees are still there but the way in which they are charged are different.
 1. *Inclusion fee* is the same as that of "Fixed".
 2. *Execution fee* - only one execution is charged at the scheduleXcmpTask call, and at the end of every execution, the next task will be scheduled and fee needs to be paid.
 It keeps going on till a user calls to cancel the task.
-This is what we call "DynamicDisptach" internally.
 3. *Xcm fee* is the same as that of "Fixed".
 ### 3.2 Execution fee on the target chain
 Since the execution of the task happens on the target chain, the partner needs to finalize the calculation method and send it off to Turing for implementation.
 Since we have done it repeatedly, we can help partners to determine their fee calculation.